nwalshgit/WestboroughGeneralLaws/General Bylaws.md

-“Reusable checkout bag” – means a bag with handles that is specifically designed and manufactured for multiple reuse and is either polyester, polypropylene, cotton or other durable material, or durable plastic that is at least 4.0 Mils in thickness.
+“Reusable checkout bag” – means a bag with handles that is specifically designed and manufactured for multiple reuse and is either polyester, polypropylene, cotton or other durable material, or durable plastic that is 100% post-consumer material or biodegradable.

+“Biodegradable” – toxin free and capable of being decomposed by bacteria or other living organisms.

 “Thin-film single -use plastic bags” – are those bags typically with handles, constructed of high-density polyethylene (HDPE), low density polyethylene (LDPE), linear low density